BYTE-RANGER-Software/indy-foy/README.md

 📖 For a detailed **project history** see the [Project Website → History](https://byte-ranger-software.github.io/indy-foy/#history).

 ## Status
-🚧 Early pre-pre-production.
+🚧 Early pre-production.
-We are currently focusing on collecting and archiving original materials related to FoY.
-Next step: Creation and completion of the GDD (Game Design Document).
+We are currently focusing on creating and finalizing the GDD (Game Design Document) and the TDD (Technical Design Document).
+At the same time, we are developing the framework for AGS (Adventure Game Studio) and an RDD (Room Design Document) add-in for Excel to plan the rooms.
+The RDD will be the "single source of truth" and provide the data for AGS.

 ## Website
 Project website is published via **GitHub Pages**.